Doctor Ben, Not A Real Doctor here! How did I become such a movement dork and who is Benjamyn Smith?

 I did get stronger and put on muscle.
 A lot of muscle actually.
 I was a full 25 pounds heavier than I am now.
 I got strong so fast it was a little ridiculous.
 But what I noticed was that I was ignoring a lot of ranges of motion.

 I started thinking about what I could do to supplement my lifting to ensure my physiology stayed balanced and that’s when I came across MOVNAT.
-I took a certification course and received my Level I certification.
-I’m planning on doing level II either later this year or next year.
+In September of 2015 I recieved my Level 1 MovNat certifcation.
+I followed up a couple years later and in November of 2017 I recieved my Level 2 MovNat certification.

 It was exactly what I was looking for!
 Cue my interest in movement.
 And the journey continues.
 These days my sport of choice is rock climbing and I’ve been doing that for four years now.
 Are you excited yet!
 That’s longer than any of the others!
 Maybe I’ll stick with something for once.